 Fast forward to February 2021.
 As I sit here designing my new website to begin a new chapter, I can feel my mojo coming back.
 There is still a small construction punch list to complete, all the sliding French doors at the sunroom need to be replaced for a second time, and there is a likely a legal battle ahead, but I feel myself coming out of the coma and renovation PTSD.

 You're here, thank you!
 Let’s celebrate this beautiful home together, and life itself!
 Let me take you on a journey of what was in my mind "behind the design" here at the farm, and let's tackle new projects, DIY, reimagine spaces, and spend some time in both the kitchen and the garden.
-The renovation may have come to a close, however, not one room is fully finished.
-Let's do it together!
+The main renovation at the farm may have come to a close, however, I can't sit idle without design at my fingerprints . . .
+Let's GO!
+Let's do it together.
 And new projects you ask?
 Both on the farm and off?
 I got a bunch up my sleeve.
 Sign up below and you won't miss a thing.

 Hometown: Sonoma County, California

 I'm a small town girl who left the corporate world to raise my children.
 Along the way I began a long love affair with homes and interior design.
 The pull to create and design was too strong to deny.
 I studied everything I could find to develop the skills I needed.
 I began with small spaces and quickly the passion moved to designing full house renovations.
 One of my earliest projects made it into a national magazine.
 My creations have encompassed all flavors of design, including everything from your standard track home; a 1950's traditional turned slightly modern; a lake house; a mountain home; nightclub; an 8,000 square foot Colonial mansion; to this magical Colonial and entertainment garage here at the farm.
 I now passionately offer my services to others with their own projects, while continuing to bring new features to the farm.

 When did you know you had a fascination with design?